github/opensource.guide/_articles/how-to-contribute.md

 Contributing to open source happens at all levels, across projects.
 You don't need to overthink what exactly your first contribution will be, or how it will look.

-Instead, start by thinking about the projects you already use, or want to use.
+Instead, start by thinking about the projects you already useze  or want to use.
 The projects you'll actively contribute to are the ones you find yourself coming back to.

 Within those projects, whenever you catch yourself thinking that something could be better or different, act on your instinct.